The Familiar and the Strange: Science and The Time Machine

 H.G.
 Well's The Time Machine (1895) was used as a case study to examine the influence of 19th century science on science fiction’s development.
 The exhibit featured books by Darwin, Pasteur, Maxwell, Einstein and others.
 Considering the themes of familiar versus strange; control of nature; and the importance of the scientific method, Wells’ commentary on science and society remains applicable today.

-Photos: Posner Memorial Collection, Marxists Internet Archive
+Images: Posner Memorial Collection, Marxists Internet Archive